 College of St. Scholastica is registered as a private institution with the Minnesota Office of Higher education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

-The application deadline is Oct.
-1. Application materials are accepted via PTCAS July – Oct.
-1 for the following June enrollment.
+Applications will be accepted from July 5 to Oct.
+1. Application materials are accepted via PTCAS for the following June enrollment.